Beginner Guide: ATV Controls Explained (With Photos)

 High/Low Beam Switch

-This switch change between high and low beams.
+This switch changes between high and low beams.

 Work Light Switch